 Originating from Latin, the word Mille stands for a thousand views.
 Simply put, CPM is the cost of your ad per thousand impressions.

 An impression occurs whenever the ad gets successfully loaded on a viewed webpage or application.
-The CPM form of pricing is most common with ads that score a lot of impressions, which usually comes down to banners and native ads.
+The CPM form of pricing is most common for ads that score a lot of impressions, usually coming down to site-embedded advertising or Commerce Media solutions.
 CPM rates usually range from fractions of a dollar to just a few bucks.

 CPV – Cost Per View (also known as PPV – Pay Per View)

-The CPV is quite a unique buying model.
-Unlike the CPM, it’s a cost for just a single view (unlike cost per thousand impressions), and hence, it’s not used for traditional banner ads.
+The CPV is quite a unique media buying model.
+Unlike the CPM, it’s a cost for just a single view (as opposed to cost per thousand impressions).
+You can encounter CPV when setting up a campaign utilizing alternative forms of advertising, most likely the legacy affiliate formats.

 vCPM – Viewable Cost Per Mille (also known as CPVM – Cost Per Viewable Mille)

-This pricing model came up as a response to the ineffectiveness of banner ads.
-Sometimes ads are located in lower parts of websites, so if a user is only interested in what’s at the top of the landing page, they won’t be able to see those ads.
-In the best-case scenario, they might only see a small piece of them, even though, they technically count as impressions.
-In this case, rewarding the publisher doesn’t seem fair. vCPM lets advertisers pay only for those ads which really appear on the recipients’ screens.
+This pricing model came as a response to the ineffectiveness of some legacy formats, on-page advertising (most usually banner-like advertising).
+Sometimes ads would be located in lower parts of websites (below the scroll) so if a user is only interested in what’s at the top of the landing page, they won’t be able to see these.
+Even if they saw just the top of a said advertisement, they would be technically counted as an impression, but with no benefit for the advertiser. vCPM model allows advertisers to pay only for these audiences that really interact with an advertisement.

 CPC – Cost Per Click (also known as PPC – Pay Per Click)